billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 rate given by: `1/(1/R0 + 1E-5)`.
 For, the 6221 example, you should sample
 no faster than `71428/nChans`.

-#### PXI Chasses
+#### PXI Chassis

+>BTW: Plural of chassis is also chassis.

-We've successfully used these chasses with both imec BS modules and with an NI PXI-6133 multifunction IO module:
+We've successfully used these chassis with both imec BS modules and with an NI PXI-6133 multifunction IO module:

 * NI 1082 (8 slots)